British Sign Language Act

 BSL Scotland Act 2015 Health Report

 The British Sign Language Act (BSL) came into force during 2015.
 The Act requires that we make local plans which promote and raise awareness of the language.
-This report details how NHS Fife is meeting our responsibilities to the BSL speaking community and what more NHS Fife and other boards need to do to continue to improve and advance equality for BSL speakers.
+This report details how NHS Fife is meeting our responsibilities to the BSL community and what more NHS Fife and other boards need to do to continue to improve and advance equality for BSL users.